 Moreover, as executives we already have so much going on.
-As if it isn’t enough that we have to digitally transform our processes and businesses, deal with increasing competition and economic challenges, respond to the demands of changing customers and workers, and have to meet short-term, mid-term and long-term business goals, we now also need to understand the essence of this complex end-to-end matter of information management and even how it plays a role in areas such as customer experience optimization and innovation.
+As if it isn’t enough that we have to digitally transform our processes and businesses, deal with increasing competition and economic challenges, respond to the demands of changing customers and workers, and have to meet short-term, mid-term and long-term business goals, we now also need to understand the essence of this complex end-to-end matter of information management and even how it plays a role in areas such as CX (customer experience) optimization and innovation.
 And it gets worse: understanding how to make sense of all this information, moving towards a more intelligent information management approach and being smart about content and content management isn’t even enough anymore.
 Data is nothing less than a core asset and information is rapidly becoming a very tangible and even disruptive one.

 Competitors right now are eating away revenues or preparing to disrupt our businesses/industries because they are better at understanding and using information.

 Because they understand that digital transformation is about 1) information, 2) people, 3) experiences, 4) speed/timing, 5) convenience, 6) processes/automation and 7) interconnectedness/collaboration.